hewner/csse403/Homework/RustWebserver/README.md

 given number of zeros, put zeros at the beginning (e.g. 00017 is 17 with length 5).

-Test this code by running "cargo test" the test cases themselves are at the bottom of urlmatcher.rs.

 ## Basic Matcher 2: AlphaMatcher

         let matcher = AlphaMatcher { };